waynegramlich/ROS_Notes/README.md

   seem to be interacting with one another:

   * *systemd*.
 This is the new dependency based system initialization system.
-There is a great deal of contraversy about it.
-Regardless, of the contraversy, it is what is used for initialization in the kernel that ships with the Banana Pro.
+There is a great deal of controversy about it.
+Regardless, of the controversy, it is what is used for initialization in the kernel that ships with the Banana Pro.

   * *dbus*.
 This is a general purpose publish and subscribe messaging